 Obtaining GCP IP ranges to enable proxy and firewall configuration

-As per the FAQ here, Google Cloud Platform (GCP) uses a large range of IP addresses, which change over time.
+According to this FAQ, Google Cloud Platform (GCP) uses a large range of IP addresses, which change over time.
 For historical reasons, GCP publishes its list of public IP addresses in an SPF record for_cloud-netblocks.googleusercontent.com.

 $ nslookup -q=TXT _cloud-netblocks.googleusercontent.com 8.8.8.8